YuenWaHo/Image-Process-PhotoID/README.md

 ## Disclaimer

-The clustering results might not be 100% accurate and may require human checking to ensure that the images are grouped properly.
+The clustering results require human checking to ensure that the images are grouped properly.

 Feel free to contribute to this project, suggest improvements, or report issues!